 3Student Research Committee and Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-Objectives: Cardiovascular diseases (CVD) and especially ischemic heart diseases (IHD) are one of the most important health-related issues the world.
+Objectives: Cardiovascular diseases (CVDs), especially ischemic heart diseases (IHDs) are one of the most important health-related issues in the world.
 Lifestyle plays a remarkable role in preventing or developing such diseases.
-Therefore, given the importance of lifestyle as an influential factor in the incidence of coronary artery disease (CAD) and the rise of these diseases in younger ages, the aim of the current research was to investigate and compare various aspects of patients’ lifestyles on developing CAD and subsequently to contrast them with non-affected patients.
+Therefore, given the importance of lifestyle as an influential factor in the incidence of coronary artery disease (CAD) and the rise of these diseases in younger ages, the aim of the current research was to investigate and compare various aspects of patients" lifestyles on developing CAD and subsequently to contrast them with non-affected patients.

-Conclusion:Final results suggest that the risk factors for CAD in both age category are similar except lower physical activity and nutrition poorer in 45- years- old individuals.On this basis, primary and secondary prevention, risk factor control and promotion of healthy lifestyle at the family and society level should start from childhood and adolescence.
+Conclusions: In general, the risk factors for CAD in both age categories were similar except for lower physical activity and nutrition poorer in 45-year- old individuals.
+Accordingly, primary and secondary prevention, risk factor control, and promotion of a healthy lifestyle at family and society levels should start from childhood and adolescence.